waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## `generate_path_plan`
 - **CRITICAL PROCESS:** To prevent pathing into known off-screen obstacles (like the Fisher in Union Cave), I MUST consult my notepad and map markers for the target map *before* calling this tool.
 The coordinates of any known impassable NPCs or other temporary blockades must be manually added to the `object_locations_json` argument.
 This addresses a critical design flaw where the tool cannot see off-screen objects.

+# Future Development
+## Tool & Agent Ideas
-- Puzzle Solver Strategist Agent: Could take puzzle context (NPC dialogue, location, failed attempts) and suggest the next logical hypothesis to test, preventing loops.
+- **Puzzle Solver Strategist Agent:** Could take puzzle context (NPC dialogue, location, failed attempts) and suggest the next logical hypothesis to test, preventing loops.
+- **Navigation Manager Agent/Tool:** Could automate multi-map navigation, including pathfinding, executing movement, handling battle interruptions, and re-pathfinding.
+- **Exploration Strategist Agent:** Could take the output of `list_reachable_unseen_tiles` and suggest the most strategically valuable tile to explore next (e.g., closest, or one leading to a cluster).
+- **Debugging Assistant Agent:** Could take a script, a description of an error, and the tool's output, then suggest specific code changes or where to add debug prints.
+- **Pathing Failure Analyst Agent:** Could analyze movement blockages and suggest specific solutions (e.g., stun NPC, find alternate route).
+- **Auto-Battler Tool:** A tool to orchestrate the entire wild battle flow.
+It would call `simple_battle_strategist`, then `execute_battle_action`, then manage the multi-turn execution of the button sequence, fully automating trivial encounters.
+- **Battle Recovery Agent:** Could analyze a failed battle state (e.g., wrong menu) and generate the button presses to recover and return to the intended action.
+- **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.
-- `generate_path_plan` refinement: Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.
+- **`generate_path_plan` refinement:** Add an optional `avoid_warps` boolean parameter to prevent accidental map transitions.

 # Appendix: Failure Log